RecaMedia/wpnext-boilerplate/README.md

 # Getting Started

+Copy this repo to a theme folder titled `/wpnext`.
+You can changes this name but keep in mind there may be code tied to this path, make sure you do a find/replace when doing so.
 This boilerplate uses [Gulp JS](https://gulpjs.com/) to build and run development.
 Run all commands within the theme folder.

 **Install**
 ```sh